nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Saturday will mark and show the completed task along with the number of uncompleted tasks currently in the list of tasks.
+Sunday will mark and show the completed task along with the number of uncompleted tasks currently in the list of tasks.

 ```